Home Theater Recommendations

 I just want to say that I haven’t owned any of these next few speakers personally, but I have heard them before and…just wow.
 They are certainly in a league all their own, and if you want something incredible, then these are a few I would personally select from experience.

 This one..
 I’m sorry but I have to say something about this one.
-This is so beyond words.
+This is so beyond words when it comes to bass.
 You know how something is so hard to describe that you can’t find the right words to depict it?
 Yeah, that’d be this instance.
 There’s a good chance you probably haven’t experienced something like this.
-It’s a legit monster and I love it.
+There’s so much depth to the bass.
+It’s incredible.

 Things to go with the speakers